Trotsijs/trotsijs/README.md

-## Hi there 👋
+## Hey!
+Welcome to my GitHub page!👋

+### About me
+My name is Arthur and I'm a software developer.
 With a deep passion for development, I constantly strive to expand my knowledge and embrace new technologies.
 I believe in the power of continuous learning, and I am always eager to acquire new skills and explore cutting-edge advancements.
 Complemented by my excellent communication skills and collaborative nature, I am committed to crafting innovative solutions that leave a lasting mark.

 ### Toolbox